 United Arab Emirates:

 If you want to make things easy, there are veterinary clinics/kennels that help with documentation and internal logistics of pet relocation for the UAE.
-Two examples include the American Veterinary Clinic in Abu Dhabi and the Dubai Kennels and Cattery, both of which are members of the Independent Pet and Animal Transportation Association International, Inc.
+Examples in Abu Dhabi include the American Veterinary Clinic, the British Veterinary Centre, and the German Veterinary Clinic.
+In Dubai, for example, there is the Dubai Kennels and Cattery.
+These are members of the Independent Pet and Animal Transportation Association International, Inc.

 In general, to import a pet you will need an import permit issued by the UAE Ministry of Environment and Water.
 Whether you are obtaining the import permit yourself, or using a service, such as those mentioned above, the documentation required for this permit includes: